 How does a Mechanical switch work?

-A traditional mechanical key switch has the following parts; a stem, a switch housing, spring, a slider, and metal contact leaves.
+A traditional mechanical key switch has the following parts: stem, switch housing, spring, slider, and metal contact leaves.
 The keycaps cover the switches on the keyboard.
 A keystroke presses down on the stem which pushes the slider.

-This slider presses down and allows metal leaves in the switch to make contact.
+Pressing the slider down allows metal leaves in the switch to make contact, which allows for the registration of a key.
 The spring restores the position of the slider and stem.
-The physical contact makes allows for the registration of a key.

 This is how a traditional mechanical switch works, in simple terms.